ryan-lau314/modularscale-sass/readme.md

 ```

 If you do happen to have any values that are just named without numbers they will be ignored by the responsive mixin, it’s smart enough to just pull values that look like breakpoints.

-#### Note on non-integer values

-Unfortunately [Sass doesn’t natively support exponents](https://github.com/sass/sass/issues/684#issuecomment-196852515).
-This isn’t all bad news, you can either use [Compass](http://compass-style.org/), [mathsass](https://github.com/terkel/mathsass), or another library that has a `pow()` function that supports non-integer values and this plugin will pick up on that function and use it.
-You will then be able to write values like `ms(2.5)`.
-This is also a prerequisite for _target sizes_ below.

 #### Target sizes

 _NOTE: Please see above section on non-integer values before using this feature_